-(d) The Bank of Taiwan was commissioned to manage the Fund of the Company's defined benefit pension plan in accordance with the Fund's annual investment and utilisation plan and the "Regulations for Revenues, Expenditures, Safeguard and Utilisation of the Labor Retirement Fund" (Article 6: The scope of utilisation for the Fund includes deposit in domestic or foreign financial institutions, investment in domestic or foreign listed, over-the-counter, or private placement equity securities, investment in domestic or foreign real estate securitization products, etc.).
+- (d) The Bank of Taiwan was commissioned to manage the Fund of the Company's defined benefit pension plan in accordance with the Fund's annual investment and utilisation plan and the "Regulations for Revenues, Expenditures, Safeguard and Utilisation of the Labor Retirement Fund" (Article 6: The scope of utilisation for the Fund includes deposit in domestic or foreign financial institutions, investment in domestic or foreign listed, over-the-counter, or private placement equity securities, investment in domestic or foreign real estate securitization products, etc.).
 With regard to the utilisation of the Fund, its minimum earnings in the annual distributions on the final financial statements shall be no less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 If the earnings is less than aforementioned rates, government shall make payment for the deficit after being authorized by the Regulator.
 The Company has no right to participate in managing and operating that fund and hence the Company is unable to disclose the classification of plan assets fair value in accordance with IAS 19 paragraph 142.
-The composition of fair value of plan assets As of December 31, 2021 and 2020 is given in the Annual Labor Retirement Fund Utilisation Report announced by the government.

-(e) The principal actuarial assumptions used were as follows:
+The composition of fair value of plan assets As of December 31, 2022 and 2021 is given in the Annual Labor Retirement Fund Utilisation Report announced by the government. - (e) The principal actuarial assumptions used were as follows:

-Years ended l Years ended December 31,
+Years ended December 31

-2021 2020
+2022 2021

-Discount rate 0.70% 0.30%
+Discount rate 1.20% 0.70%

 Future salary increases 4.00% 4.00%

-Assumptions regarding future mortality experience for the years ended December 31, 2021 and 2020 are set based on the 6th and the 5th Taiwan Standard Ordinary Experience Mortality Table, respectively.
+Assumptions regarding future mortality experience for the years ended December 31, 2022 and 2021 are set based on the 6th Taiwan Standard Ordinary Experience Mortality Table.
 Because the main actuarial assumption changed, the present value of defined benefit obligation is affected.
 The analysis was as follows:

-Discount rate Future salary increases Increase 0.25% Decrease 0.25% Increase 0.25% Decrease 0.25% December 31, 2021 Effect on present value of defined benefit obligation December 31, 2020 (\$ 3,088) \$ 3,188 \$ 2,720 (\$ 2,654) Effect on present value of defined benefit obligation (\$ 3,665) \$ 3,790 \$ 3,255 (\$ 3,171)
+Discount rate Future salary increases Increase 0.25% Decrease 0.25% Increase 0.25% Decrease 0.25% December 31, 2022 Effect on present value of defined benefit obligation December 31, 2021 (\$ 2,610) \$ 2,690 \$ 2,301 (\$ 2,248) Effect on present value of defined benefit obligation (\$ 3,088) \$ 3,188 \$ 2,720 (\$ 2,654)